slippery-carrot/ESPrinkler-Retic-Controller/README.md

 An open-source, ESP32-based smart irrigation controller built with **ESPHome** and designed for seamless integration with **Home Assistant**.

 ESPrinkler gives you full local control over your irrigation system—no cloud services, no subscriptions, and no reliance on external servers.
-All schedules are stored directly on the device, ensuring your system continues to run even if Home Assistant or network connectivity is unavailable.
+All schedules are stored directly on the device, ensuring your system continues to run even if Home Assistant or network connectivity becomes unavailable.

 ---